have noticed as well…

 SOS button, microSD support, extra loud speaker, quick dial buttons, charging dock

-Cons: Weak flashlight, weak camera
+Cons: Weak flashlight, weak camera, no 4G support

 The large keypad makes it easy to dial numbers while the 2.4-inch display and adjustable font sizes make it easy to see notifications and read text messages.
+There's even a 1.4-inch notification display so you can see what alerts are coming in without having to open the phone.

 For seniors, the phone is hearing aid compatible and reviews indicate that the speakerphone is also very loud.